Richard Harris (anaesthetist)

-Education and career
+Richard James Dunbar "Harry" Harris SC, OAM, PBh (GCT) is an Australian anaesthetist and cave diver who has served as the Lieutenant Governor of South Australia since 2024.
+Harris is best known for having played a crucial role in the Tham Luang cave rescue in Thailand in 2018.
+He has dived to 245m (804 ft) and is the first person known to have breathed hydrogen as a diluent gas on a rebreather.
+Harris was awarded 2019 Australian of the Year along with his dive partner Craig Challen.

+Early life and education

+Richard James Dunbar Harris was nicknamed "Harry".

 After completing school at St Peter's College in Adelaide, South Australia, Harris completed a Bachelor of Medicine and Bachelor of Surgery at Flinders University in 1988.
 He subsequently completed anaesthetics training in the United Kingdom and New Zealand.

+Medical career

-Harris has worked on medical assistance teams in natural disasters in the Pacific region and taken part in Australian Aid missions to Vanuatu. he works as an aeromedical consultant and anaesthetist for the South Australian Ambulance Service's medical retrieval service.
+Harris has worked on medical assistance teams in natural disasters in the Pacific region and taken part in Australian Aid missions to Vanuatu.
+He worked as an aeromedical consultant and anaesthetist for the South Australian Ambulance Service's medical retrieval service beginning in 2012.

+He retired as an anaesthetist in 2022.

 Cave diving

-Harris is a cave diver with over 30 years of experience.
-Harris's cave diving experiences include leading a team of Australian divers to record depths of 192, 221 and 245 m in 2011 and 2012 whilst searching for the source of New Zealand's Pearse River, the mission was filmed for National Geographic.
-In 2011, Harris was requested by the South Australian Police to participate in the recovery of the body of his close friend Agnes Milowka, who had died whilst exploring a cave near Tantanoola in the south east of South Australia.
+Harris is a cave diver with over 30 years of experience and dives with the Wetmules team.
+Harris's cave diving experiences include leading a team of Australian divers to record depths of 192, 221 and 245 m in 2011, 2012, and 2020 respectively whilst searching for the source of New Zealand's Pearse River: this mission was filmed for National Geographic.
+In 2011, Harris was requested by the South Australian Police to participate in the recovery of the body of his friend Agnes Milowka, who had died whilst exploring a cave near Tantanoola in the south east of South Australia.
+Harris is listed as the international regional coordinator for Australia for the International Underwater Cave Rescue and Recovery organization.